Frequently Asked Questions

 How can I send in my permanent residency card?

-Copies of permanent residency cards (green cards) must be sent to the Admissions Office via email at MDAdmissions@uc.edu.
-Include your name and AMCAS ID# in the subject line of the email and .pdf copy of the front and back of your permanent residency card.
-Your residency card must be legible or it will not be accepted and your application will remain incomplete.
+Copies of permanent residency cards (green cards) must be submitted as a component of your secondary application.
+Your residency card must be legible (front and back) or it will not be accepted and your application will remain incomplete.

 Can I start the secondary application and finish it at a later time?